Malliswari (2004 film)

-Malliswari is a 2004 Indian Telugu-language romantic comedy film directed by K. Vijaya Bhaskar who co-wrote the film with Trivikram Srinivas.
-It is produced by D. Suresh Babu on Suresh Productions banner.
-The film stars Venkatesh and Katrina Kaif (in her Telugu debut) and music composed by Koti.
-The film was a commercial success.
+Malliswari is a 2004 Indian Telugu-language romantic comedy film directed by K. Vijaya Bhaskar and produced by D. Suresh Babu under Suresh Productions.
+The script was co-written by Vijaya Bhaskar and Trivikram Srinivas.
+It stars Venkatesh and Katrina Kaif (in the titular role, marking her Telugu debut), with music composed by Koti.
+The film follows Malliswari, a young heiress on the run from her scheming relatives, who finds an unlikely protector in a desperate bachelor, Prasad.

+Released on 18 February 2004, Malliswari was a commercial success.
+It won two Nandi Awards for Best Home Viewing Feature Film and Best Dialogue Writer.
+It was later remade in Kannada as Kodagana Koli Nungitha (2008).

 Plot

 Malliswari is the heiress of Raja of Mirzapur.
 Her deceased father wrote in his will that she would inherit the property worth ₹750 crore after she becomes major at the age of 21.
 The entire property is under the control of Bhavani Shankar, who wants to inherit the entire property by killing her.
 As he hatches the plans to eliminate Malliswari, she is sent to her uncle's in Visakhapatnam as a normal girl so that she can live with anonymity.
 Prasad works as a bank accountant in Andhra Bank there.
 He is a bachelor who has been continuously seeking for marriage alliance for the past seven years, and is growing increasingly desperate.
 He accidentally meets Malliswari and falls deeply in love with her.
 Malliswari is traced by the goons there and they start running after her.
 Prasad escorts her and drops her safely in Hyderabad.
 The rest of the story describes what happens next and the eventual conclusion of the plot.